 - Red peppers

 - Portabella mushrooms

 - Italian parsley

-Freezer: A couple years ago, I decided one freezer wasn’t enough for me.
+Freezer: A couple years ago, I decided one freezer wasn’t enough.
 I needed two.
-So we found a stand-up freezer on Craigslist that sits in our garage.
+So we bought a stand-up freezer that sits in our garage.
 This has been a great money-saver because we can buy in bulk, and keep the extra in the freezer.
-I also use it to store homemade freezer meals, mason jars full of homemade chicken broth, Stan’s frozen crap (pizza, burgers, popsicles, etc), and my freezer stash of breast milk.
-TMI?

-- Frozen veggies: broccoli, green beans, peas, cauliflower, okra, butternut squash
+- Frozen veggies: broccoli, green beans, peas, cauliflower rice, okra, butternut squash

 - Frozen fruit: blueberries, strawberries, mango, bananas (I freeze our fresh bananas before they go bad – great for smoothies)

 - Nuts: almonds and walnuts